alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 **Previously in the series**: [List is a monad (part 1)](https://alexyorke.github.io/2025/06/29/list-is-a-monad/)

 > _Note_: rewritten 2025-12-28.
+> _Update (2026-01-11)_: revised after Hacker News discussion to better cover C# ergonomics/tradeoffs, exception-based alternatives, and why LINQ query syntax (not fluent chaining) is usually the right surface for monadic composition in C#.

 In **Part 1** (`List`), we contrasted `Map` (`Select`) vs `Bind` (`SelectMany`) on `List<T>`, then built `Maybe<T>`.

 If you read Part 1, you already know the shape: `Bind`/`SelectMany` chains steps, and `Maybe` decides whether the next step runs.

 The `Result` monad[^result-monad-precise] lets you compose computations that can fail.
 You return `Ok(value)` or `Fail(error)`, then compose with `Bind` to propagate the first failure (later steps don't run; the failure just flows through).[^shortcircuit] It's useful for **making expected failure explicit and composable**.

+Terminology note: `Result<TSuccess, TError>` is just a data type.
+It only becomes a “monad” once you pair it with the usual operations (`Ok`/`Map`/`Bind`) **and** those operations obey the monad laws.
+I’ll still say “Result monad” as convenient shorthand for “Result with the usual combinators”.

 `Result<TSuccess, TError>` has the same *two-case* shape as `Maybe<T>`, except the non-success case carries a reason (`TError`). `Maybe` models optionality; `Result` models failure *with* an explicit reason.